TritonDataCenter/rfd/rfd/0036/projects/triton-projects-cli.md

 - `rolling` is the number instances to attempt to start in parallel; default is `1`; valid range is `1` through the current count of instances.
 Old instances will not be removed until new instances are "healthy"
 - `count|canary` is the total number of instances to reprovision; valid range is `1` through the current count of instances; default is `null`: no canary behavior

+### Selection policy

 Instances will be selected and reprovisioned according to the following policy:

-- Select all running instances of the service (stopped instances are intentionally excluded, instances in transition are excluded to exclude flapping)
+- Select all running instances of the service (stopped instances are intentionally excluded, instances in transition are excluded to prevent flapping)
 - Apply user-specified filters
 - Order resulting instances:
   - Oldest service version first (excluding the current/default service version)
+  - Oldest instance first within each service revision
   - The current/default service version is always last
-  - Oldest instance first within each service revision
 - Limit by any user-specified `count|canary`

 Only supported for `service_type=continuous` services; will error for others.